lkodinsson/MARS/Basic/Maneuvers.md

 **Resist:** Willpower

 Make a melee attack.
 If successful, trade places with your target if they are within 1m.

+## Disarm

+**Specializations:** Finesse, Unarmed

+**Stamina Cost:** 2
+**Action Speed:** Standard

+**Resist:** Athletics

+Make a combat check against a target within melee range.
+If successful, the target loses their weapon.
+If you used the unarmed skill and have a free hand, you may take it.
+Otherwise, they drop it.

 ## Double Shot